hirushifernando/hirushifernando/README.md

 - 🌱 I’m currently studying at **Informatics Institute of Technology (IIT), affiliated with the University of Westminster**

-- 👯 I’m looking to collaborate on **AI/ML Development & Front-End Development & UI/UX Design projects**
+- 👯 I’m looking to collaborate on **AI/ML Development & Data Science & Python Development & Front-End Development & UI/UX Design projects**

 - 👨‍💻 All of my projects are available at [MY PORTFOLIO](#)